 The street price of heroin can range between $150 to $500 per gram, according to the United Nations Office on Drugs and Crime (UNODC).

-Black tar heroin is generally cheaper than powder forms because it’s easier to produce and is less pure than powdered forms.
+Black tar heroin use is generally cheaper than powder forms because it’s easier to produce and is less pure than powdered forms of the opioid.

-Cocaine, or “coke,” is an illicit stimulant drug that costs between $60 to $100 per gram in the United States, on average.
+Cocaine, or “coke,” is an illicit stimulant drug that is typically ingested in a powder form.
 One gram can make up about 25 “hits” or 10 lines of cocaine.

 Crack cocaine—the rock-like form of coke—is usually cheaper than powder forms, with an average cost of $60 per gram.